 - Voluntary Shapeshifting: After forming a pact with the Prince, she turns into a human-looking woman, calling herself "Mym", after one of Alberius's human companions.
 Apparently she's one of the few dragons around who knows how to shapeshift period, and she isn't restricted to her 'Mym' form, either.

 - Weaksauce Weakness: She's vulnerable to Freeze attacks in her boss fight, allowing a team of people who can freeze her have an easy victory.

-Weapon type: Lance
+Weapon type: Lance [Gala], Axe [Halloween]

 - Imagine Spot: Her Adventurer Stories feature her ridiculously over-the-top fantasies of wedded life with the Prince; such as the wedding, the honeymoon, domestic bliss, the affair, and having kids.

 - Lethal Chef: Her screen quotes have her express interest in cooking to win over the Prince Through His Stomach.
 However, Chapter 3 of her Adventurer Story has her come up with recipes that are on par with Mythra's level in using "creative" but questionable ingredients.
 To be fair, her tastes as a dragon would likely be different than that of a human's.
 Said meals are pickled slime and brussels sprouts slaw with a cup of hot mayonnaise on top.

 - Mechanically Unusual Fighter: Mym is unique in that she can't transform into other dragons, since she's already a dragon herself.
 Instead, she transforms into Brunhilda the first time, then High Brunhilda for the rest of the quest.